 Our Why

 Across our community, people already see mental health as essential care, but many still struggle to find a hospital bed close to home when a crisis hits.
 Our purpose is to provide compassionate, effective, and inspiring care for individuals experiencing emotional distress, empowering each person to move forward toward a more stable, fulfilling life.
+Now that we’re moving forward, our focus is on permitting, renovation, hiring, and being a community resource throughout the process.

 Essential care,